jannatulhashi/FitBit_Tracker_Data_Analysis/README.md

 ## Step 4: Analyze

-Using BigQuery, I ensured that all datasets were imported successfully.
+Using **BigQuery**, I ensured that all datasets were imported successfully.

 ![](SQL_Queries_Pictures/SQL_query_1.PNG)